Automatic Regularization for Linear MMSE Filters: Conclusions

 \section{Conclusions}

-In this work, we presented a method, adopted from the area of statistical machine learning, to find the regularization parameter required to solve the Wiener equation and obtain the linear MMSE filter.
-By using a probabilistic formulation equivalent to the MMSE problem, we can estimate the parameters of the model using the \gls{ml} principle.
-The solution of the latter is found using a few iterations of the fixed-point equation, and numerical examples indicate that it is remarkably close to the optimal regularization parameter.
+In this work, we presented a method, adopted from the area of statistical machine learning, to find the regularization parameter in two main classes of linear \gls{mmse} filters applied in (i) the error-minimization and (ii) the interference suppression problems.
+Using a probabilistic formulation, we estimate the parameters of the model from the \gls{ml} principle, where the regularization parameter is found using a few steps of the fixed-point iteration.
+We also provide data-dependent conditions for the existence of the finite \gls{ml} solution and show heuristics which deal well with multiple \gls{ml} solutions.

-We emphasize that, to find $\alpha$, we rely on, both, the input and output signals, or, equivalently, on the matrix $\matR_{\bx}$ and the vector $\br_{\bx d}$.
-This is important because some methods find $\alpha$ using only $\matR_{\bx}$; \eg \cite{Ledoit04} and \cite{Chen10}.
-However, such an approach will fail in the scenarios we analyze because the regularization parameter $\alpha$, must, in general, depend on the \gls{snr}, and not only on the matrix $\matR_{\bx}$.
-The only way to extract that information is by using $d(t)$, which is done, in our case, through the cross-correlation vector $\br_{\bx d}$.